 A4.
 Invitations are mailed along with our newsletter,

-- If you retired from Sempra, not SDG&E, then we may not have your correct retiree status code.
-Since Sempra does
+you retired from Sempra, not SDG&E, then we may not have your correct retiree status code.
+Since Sempra does not mail

-not mail newsletters (and invitations) to non-SDG&E retirees, we supply them with the addresses of non-SDG&E (associate)
+newsletters (and invitations) to non-SDG&E retirees, we supply them with the addresses of non-SDG&E (associate) members

-members so they can add you to the mailout.
-If we don't know you retired from Sempra, then we didn't send Sempra your address
+so they can add you to the mailout.
+If we don't know you retired from Sempra, then we didn't send Sempra your address in our

 - If you retired from SDG&E, then your address has not been updated by the Retiree Service

 Center.
 There are three ways you can update your address with them:

 Retiree Service Center (My Retirement Service Center), P.O.
 Box 199744, Dallas, TX 75219-9744

 online at myretirementconnection.ehr.com in the Personal Information secton.